jazzdotdev/jazz/Readme.md

 ## Get Started

 Torchbear comes as a single executable (eg. as a binary `.exe` file) which makes it easy to install and easy to run apps.
-It also comes with a package manager, called [Machu Picchu](https://github.com/foundpatterns/machu-picchu), which helps you to download more apps, and it also works as a dependency manager, making deploying and developing component-oriented software easy.
+It also comes with a package manager, called [Machu Picchu](https://github.com/foundpatterns/machu-picchu), which helps you to download more apps; it also works as a dependency manager, making deploying and developing component-oriented software easy.

 ### Install

-To install Torchbear, run this command using your terminal (more info below):
+To install Torchbear, run this command using your terminal ([what's a terminal?](#what-is-a-terminal)):

 ```sh
  curl https://git.io/fpcV6 -sSfL | bash